Compliance approach

 The ECQ does not regulate:

-• issues involving the caretaker conventions, or use of government or parliamentary resources during the election period
+• issues involving the caretaker conventions, or the use of government or parliamentary resources during the election period

 • the behaviour or conduct of candidates or their workers[1]